anir-tubi/tubi-roku/README.md

   `$ pyenv`

 - If you still need to setup Infra, then in terminal, navigate to your adrise_infrastructure repo and run the setup instructions that are found on the infrastructure repo's [README file](https://github.com/adRise/adrise_infrastructure#setup)

+- Connect to the company VPN (Tailscale) or else you will not be able to run the following Infra Script successfully.

 - Deploy to the Roku CDN and CDN by running the Infra Script which is detailed in the [RCDN README file](https://github.com/adRise/rcdn#readme).